covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/Edit/Methods/ClosePage Method.md

 #### Return Value

-â¢ TRUE, if everything is alright
+'¢ TRUE, if everything is alright
-â¢ FALSE otherwise.
+'¢ FALSE otherwise.

 Exceptions